 Taxation of Ordinary and Qualified Dividends

 Ordinary dividends are distributions of money, stock, or other property to holders of an ownership interest in the distributor.
 The most common issuers of dividends are corporations and mutual funds, but the issuer can also be a partnership, estate, or trust.
+Ordinary dividends are taxed at ordinary marginal rates, but qualified dividends receive preferential tax treatment like long-term capital gains.

 Dividends are reported to the Internal Revenue Service (IRS) and to the receivers of the dividends on Form 1099-DIV, Dividends and Distributions.
 Some distributions that are called dividends are actually considered interest, such as the distributions received from building and loan associations, cooperative banks, savings and loan associations, credit unions, and mutual savings banks.
 These distributions are reported on Form 1099-INT, Interest Income.
-Interest in the form of an original issue discount, such as original issue bonds sold for less than par value, is reported on Form 1099-OID, Original Issue Discount.
+Interest as an original issue discount, such as original issue bonds sold for less than par value, is reported on Form 1099-OID, Original Issue Discount.

 Other distributions or portions thereof, often called dividends, are actually the return of invested capital, which is nontaxable, or may consist of capital gains.
 Distribution from life insurance policies (not modified endowment contracts) are treated as a nontaxable return of premium, but distributions exceeding the total premiums paid are taxable.